 Maternal mortality is a crucial measure of population health and the effectiveness of healthcare systems around the world.
 Unfortunate, despite advances in obstetric care, the United States continues to have alarmingly high maternal mortality rates that overwhelmingly affect Black women.
 In 2024, the pregnancy related maternal mortality rate in the United States was 18.6 deaths per 100,000 live births; however, that figure dramatically rises among Black women (44.8), which is three times higher than those of White (14.2), Hispanic (12.1), and Asian (18.1) women1.
 These disparities also extend to infant outcomes, with Black women facing approximately 50% higher rates of preterm birth compared to White and Hispanic women2, and Black infants experience mortality rates double the national average3.
 Research shows that non-Hispanic Black women have a higher risk for adverse birth outcomes, even after controlling for socioeconomic factors4.
 Growing evidence points to chronic stressors, including structural racism, socioeconomic instability, and environmental stressors, which play a critical role in shaping maternal health outcomes for Black women5-7.

+Understanding psychosocial stress is vital for addressing maternal health because chronic stress can become biologically ingrained through allostatic load, which is the cumulative physiological “wear and tear” resulting from repeated activation of the body’s stress response systems, scientifically known as the hypothalamic-pituitary-adrenal (HPA) axis8.
+Persistent exposure to social, structural, and economic adversity contributes to dysregulation across multiple biological system.
+This is particularly concerning because pregnancy is a period characterized by heightened physiological demands, and stress exacerbates the susceptibility to adverse pregnancy outcomes.

+The weathering hypothesis complements the concept of allostatic load by proposing that Black women experience accelerated physiological aging as a result of chronic stress9.
+Rather than focusing on isolated stressors, weathering reflects the cumulative burden of navigating systems of racism and inequality over the life course.
+This persistent state of heighten vigilance, otherwise known as “fight or flight,” contributes to biological deterioration and an increased susceptibility to chronic illness, even after pregnancy9.

-Moreover, sociocultural identity stressors such as colorism, internalized racism, and pressure to embody the “Strong Black Woman” identity can heighten stress during pregnancy by encouraging emotional suppression and endurance despite daily adversity8.
-Chronic worry about racial discrimination is significantly higher for Black women and is strongly correlated with preterm birth9.
-Similarly, Black women experienced more stressful life events than their White counterparts, which contributes to increased risk of pre-pregnancy hypertension (8.2%) and pregnancy-induced hypertension (13.6%)10.
+Empirical evidence supports these theoretical frameworks.
+Chronic worry about racial discrimination is significantly higher for Black women and is strongly correlated with preterm birth10.
+Black women also experience more stressful life events than their White counterparts, which contributes to increased risk of pre-pregnancy hypertension (8.2%) and pregnancy-induced hypertension (13.6%)11.
+Furthermore, researchers have found that lifetime perceived racism and childhood exposure to racism predicted an additional 6% of the variance in birth weight among African American women and their newborns, even with adequate prenatal care and socioeconomic status12.
+The COVID-19 pandemic further magnified these existing barriers to care.
+During the pandemic, Black pregnant women reported inadequate communication from healthcare providers, disrupted access to supportive prenatal/postpartum care, and heightened anxiety related to medical discrimination and the pandemic itself13.